retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 Before making our first Cad tests we shall understand how the core works:

 ![alt text](https://github.com/retrospectivePreposterous/Arduino-Cad2Arduino/blob/master/Graphic/Cad2Arduino-HowItWorks.png?raw=true)

+The setup of the core goes in the opposite direction of its use, but once the setup is ready we only have to worry about the Lisp branch.
+With some AutoLISP knowledge we can program our own routines for our Cad2Arduino.
+AutoLISP will be able to recognise many drawing or object properties like rotation, length or name thanks to ActiveX VLA and VLAX enablers.
+Then AutoLISP calls Powershell through external shell and it sends the information to the board.

+*Putting it simple: AutoLISP is the reader, PowerShell the messager, Arduino the performer.*

 # Testing in CAD - AutoLISP samples